Off-Campus Employment Regulations Based on Economic Hardship for Students in F-1 Status

 Employment is limited to no more than 20 hours per week when school is in session, full-time during holidays or vacation periods.
 Employment authorization is automatically terminated when a student fails to maintain status.
 Students may work for an employer at any job, anywhere in the United States.
 A job offer is NOT required in advance of obtaining employment authorization.
-Employment may not commence until the student receives the work authorization (EAD) card from the U.S. Citizenship and Immigration Services (USCIS)
+Employment may not commence until the student receives the Employment Authorization Card (EAC) from the U.S. Citizenship and Immigration Services (USCIS).

-Students seeking employment authorization based on economic hardship will need to apply by mail to the USCIS Vermont Service Center to obtain an employment authorization document (EAD), which will be valid for one-year intervals.
-There is a $340 fee for the EAD.
+Students seeking employment authorization based on economic hardship will need to apply by mail to the USCIS Vermont Service Center to obtain an Employment Authorization Card (EAC), which will be valid for one-year intervals.
+There is a $380 fee for the EAC.
 Students interested in this type of work authorization MUST schedule an appointment to meet with the International Student Advisor.

 Once the application for off-campus employment based on economic hardship is complete, the International Student Advisor will provide you with an updated SEVIS I-20 with off-campus work authorization certification on page 3.
 The SEVIS I-20, and the written evidence of unforeseen circumstances will be returned to the student along with a supporting letter from the ISA.